WEPOVEI/veff2/README.md

 3. Type in **grunt** which will build our project and spit out a minified file which will be located in the *dist* folder
 4. You will most likely need to open two terminal windows.
 In the first window open the *Client* folder and type **python -m SimpleHTTPServer**.
 In the second window go to *Server* folder and type **node chatserver.js**.
 You can also run scripts for these commands which are located in the folders.

+##Things that we changed in chatserver.js
+When a user has been opped he isn't deleted from the userlist.

+New Chatrooms update in real-time

+Minor changes to deop in chatserver.js.
+Now you can not deop a user who never was an operator.

 ##Few things that users should be aware of

 1. If you create a room then you will automatically become an operator of that particular room.